UNTV: News and current affairs

 UNTV News and Current Affairs (also known as UNTV News) is the news division of UNTV News and Rescue.
 The organization is responsible for the daily news and information gathering for its news programs.
 It serves UNTV, UNTV Radio La Verdad 1350 kHz and UNTV News website.

 The division operates at UNTV Building in Quezon City and has news bureaus in various provinces and abroad.
 It has news correspondents and stringers in North America, South America, Europe, Asia Oceania and the Middle East.

 Currently, it is headed by former GMA News reporter Michael Fajatin, while the North America News Bureau Chief is Joselito Mallari.
 UNTV Radio La Verdad 1350 kHz, UNTV's flagship AM radio station is headed by station manager Annie Rentoy.

 All newscasts (except Why News which is delivered in English) are presented in the Filipino vernacular.
 In 2016, UNTV reporters started delivering pre-recorded reports in different languages.
 Province-based reporters delivered the news in Filipino or in their native dialects, while foreign-based correspondents using in English or any foreign languages in their reports.
 Second-language subtitles were also introduced for the benefit of hearing-impaired viewers (English subtitles on all newscasts for the benefit of international viewers, but may add Filipino subtitles for regional and international reports).
+However, the subtitles were discontinued on March 16, 2020.